 Cook in the water bath for 1 hour at 178°F / 81°C.

-Carefully transfer to a water bath to fully cool for 25 to 30 minutes.
+Carefully transfer to an ice water bath to fully cool for 25 to 30 minutes.

 Just before serving: Sprinkle a thin layer of Turbinado sugar on top and use a kitchen torch to caramelize the sugar.
 Be careful not to put the flame directly on the glass, as it potentially could crack.